4-H Discovery Days

 - Print Exhibit Tags for each item and attach to exhibit (pin, tape, etc.)

-- Print off Exhibit List and bring with you to the County Fair Check In
+- Print off Exhibit List and bring with you to the Discovery Days Check In

 - Bring Exhibits to fair

 - Entry Drop Off is August 17th 1:00-6:30 pm

 - Pick-up Fair Exhibits from fair once fair has ended